Chigang Pagoda station: Platform

 The station has two island platforms side by side located under Yizhou Road, shared by Line 12 and Line 28.
 Line 12 uses Platforms 1 and 2 on the inner side, while the outer platforms reserved for Line 28 are closed by a decorative false wall and will not be used until Line 28 is constructed.
 Therefore, in the eyes of passengers, the station is only equipped with a pair of side platforms.
 Both platforms of the station have toilets and a nursery room at the west end of the station.

 In addition, there is a storage track at the western end of the Line 12 platforms.

 Entrances/exits

-The station has 2 points of entry/exit, with Exit B being accessible via elevator.
+The station has 2 points of entry/exit.
+Exit B is equipped with an elevator.